ricardozacarias/nba-timeouts/README.md

     <a href="https://plotly.com/~Zaca/41/?share_key=uYvfNc087aOYW8J7w1Ue6l" target="_blank" title="TimeoutsOverTime2" style="display: block; text-align: center;"><img src="https://plotly.com/~Zaca/41.png?share_key=uYvfNc087aOYW8J7w1Ue6l" alt="TimeoutsOverTime2" style="max-width: 100%;width: 800px;"  width="800" onerror="this.onerror=null;this.src='https://plotly.com/404.png';" /></a>
     <script data-plotly="Zaca:41" sharekey-plotly="uYvfNc087aOYW8J7w1Ue6l" src="https://plotly.com/embed.js" async></script>
 </div>
+The pattern of timeout calling is similar for the first three quarters, but as we all know, everything changes in the fourth.
+You'll notice that both peaks occur at the same time in the first 3 periods, when there's 6:45 and 2:45 left in the quarter.
+I had no idea about this, but these times match mandatory TV timeouts defined by the league.
+From the official NBA rulebook:

+> *"There must be two mandatory timeouts in each period.* *If neither team has taken a timeout prior to 6:59 of the period, it shall be mandatory for the Official Scorer to take it at the first dead ball and charge it to the **home team**.
+If no subsequent timeouts are taken prior to 2:59, it shall be mandatory for the Official Scorer to take it and charge it **to the team not previously charged**."*

+If this is true then the first peak in each quarter should be dominated by the home team calling timeout and the second peak by the visiting team.
+I separated the blue trace by the team making the call (red - home, orange - away) and you can click on the legend line to activate or deactivate traces.

+The 4th quarter is a special case.
+There are still two peaks, but quite different from the others.
+The first real bump occurs at 3:15, **before** the 2:59 threshold for a TV break meaning these are not mandatory timeouts.
+If you keep reading the rule book:

+> *"Each team will be limited to two team timeouts after the three-minute mark of the fourth period".*

+The high frequency of TOs at this time is most likely caused by coaches not wanting to waste them by going into the end of the game with more than 2 left.
+And naturally, the very end of the game is timeout galore.

+This suggests that not all timeouts are the same.
+Next, I wondered about the current state of the match when coaches decide to intervene, so I looked at the distribution of score differentials at timeout events.